 Starting out in Derby, a small town on the edge of the King Sound, which is a large gulf starting at the mouth of the Fitzroy River and opening into the Indian Ocean.
 Derby has the highest tides of any Australian port (up to 11 metres.)
-Consequently, silty water rushes in and out of the port every 6 hours.
-Now whilst it's not necessarily a huge visitor draw card, the drive we are about to begin most defintely is.
+Consequently, silty water rushes in and out of the port every 6 hours making it a great spot to fish for silver cobbler, shark, golden grunter, north west salmon and mud crabs on the incoming tides.
+Now while it's not necessarily a huge drawcard, the drive we are about to begin most definitely is.
 As are the incredible sunsets viewed from the Derby Wharf.
-So if you're here over night, wander down the wharf and catch a sunset before setting out in the morning on your Gibb River adventure.
+So if you're here overnight, wander down the wharf and catch a sunset before setting out in the morning on your Gibb River adventure.

 What better way to kick off your road trip than a stop at Australia’s prime spot to see saltwater crocodiles.
 Keep your eyes peeled as you stroll along the sandy banks of the Lennard River, which cuts through Windjana Gorge.
 As well as catching crocs swimming in the shallow waters, expect to see fruits bats and corellas (cockatoos) roosting in the trees lining the shore.
 If you’re there at dusk, you might just get to see a whole colony of fruit bats fill the night sky as they go searching for their dinner.
 This spectacular sight is known to last at least 15 minutes.

 Apart from the abundant wildlife, the gorge is also known for the steep limestone cliffs which sandwich the river.
 These awe-inspiring rocks are part of the 375 million year-old Napier Range.